Lisilin87/arkui/README.md

 Thank you for your suggestions.

+**Please let us know if additional clarifications would be helpful.**

 # Reviewer  KzZR

+## General Response

+We sincerely thank the reviewer for their thoughtful evaluation of our work and for recognizing its strengths, including the clarity of presentation, interesting experimental findings, and potential impact on the community.
+We appreciate your constructive feedback and have carefully revised the manuscript to address your concerns.
+Below, we provide a point-by-point response to your comments.

-## Weakness 1 distribution of different types of instructions
+## Weakness 1 Unbalanced distribution of instruction types

-We sincerely thank the reviewer for the in-depth attention to this issue. **We believe the observed distribution is realistically reasonable.** From the perspective of load balancing theory, humans tend to execute a single type of task multiple times rather than perform multiple distinct tasks at once [1].
-As a result, single-device operation commands are significantly more frequent than multi-device operation commands.
-﻿
+*Reviewer's concern*: The VS/IS categories have >6k examples, IM only 97, and multi-instruction sets total 4k.

+### Response:

+We appreciate this critical observation.
+The distribution reflects two intentional design principles:

+- **Cognitive Load Theory**: Single-device commands dominate human-device interactions, as users typically focus on sequential tasks rather than parallel operations[1].
+This aligns with real-world usage patterns.

-Regarding the relatively small number of IM instructions, from a probabilistic standpoint, **the likelihood of executing entirely valid or entirely invalid operations across multiple devices is much lower than that of mixed valid and invalid operations**.
+- **Probabilistic Validity**: **The likelihood of executing entirely valid or entirely invalid operations across multiple devices is much lower than that of mixed valid and invalid operations**.
 This trend is also reflected in the data distribution shown in Table 2, where the number of VM and IM instructions is roughly similar, yet both are considerably fewer than MM instructions.

 > [1] John Sweller.
 2011.
 Chapter two - cognitive load theory. volume 55 of Psychology of Learning and Motivation, pages 37–76.
 Academic Press.

-## Weakness 2 quality verification
+## Weakness 2 Human quality verification scope

+*Reviewer's concern*: Did verification check for instruction-ground truth alignment beyond fluency?

+### Response:

 We sincerely apologize for the confusion caused by our incomplete description.
-As you correctly pointed out, our human quality control process does not focus solely on fluency. **We certainly also consider the consistency between the synthesized human instructions and the corresponding machine instructions.** If any inconsistency is found, the instruction is directly assigned a score of 0.
-We have revised the relevant statements in the paper accordingly.
+Our verification protocol explicitly included:

+- Fluency checks (language clarity)

+- Semantic alignment (instruction vs. device/room capabilities)

+- Action consistency (synthesized commands vs. executable machine instructions)

+Any mismatch resulted in immediate rejection (score=0).

 ## Suggestions

 Thank you very much for your valuable suggestion.
 We have adopted your feedback and made the corresponding revisions in the paper.

 # Reviewer  8n4H

+## General Response

+We sincerely thank the reviewers for their constructive feedback and for recognizing the novelty and contributions of our work.
+Below, we provide point-by-point responses to the raised concerns.

-## Weakness 1 invalid instruction quality control
+## Weakness 1 Synthetic Instruction Quality Control

+*Reviewer's concern*: The validity of synthetic instructions and their alignment with natural user behavior.

+### Response:

 We sincerely appreciate the reviewer’s attention to this part of the work.
 We would like to clarify that the design of the invalid instructions does not stem from flaws in the synthesis process.
 In fact, **these invalid instructions are intentionally crafted to simulate two types of realistic error scenarios: operating on non-existent devices and operating on non-existent device attributes**.
 During the synthesis process, the quality control standards applied to  invalid  and valid instructions are equivalent; therefore, no additional quality control measures are required specifically for erroneous instructions.
 For better understanding, we kindly refer you to the detailed data examples provided in the appendix A.

 ## Weakness 2 RAG experiments

+*Reviewer’s concern:* Counterintuitive RAG performance and insufficient analysis of retrieval errors.

+### Response:

-We have supplemented the statistical table of retrieval context error ratio in the paper.
+Thank you for highlighting this critical observation.
+We have added a statistical analysis of retrieval context errors in Section 5.2 (summarized below):

 |                          | None Useful State Context | None Useful Method Context | Lack Useful State Context | Lack Useful Method Context |
 |--------------------------|---------------------------|-----------------------------|----------------------------|-----------------------------|